Recognizing your dog’s energy level is the first step in providing enough exercise, which will be discussed here.

 Although dogs are highly individual animals, their energy levels can be attributed to their breed.
 For instance, dogs that were originally bred for work, such as Siberian Huskies, German Shepherds, and Border Collies have the highest energy levels.
 On the other hand, dogs that were originally bred as companion animals, such as Cavalier King Charles Spaniels, have the fewest exercise requirements.

-If your dog is a mixed breed it can be more difficult to determine his or her energy level.
+If your dog is a mixed breed it can be more difficult to determine their energy level.
 A second way to make this determination is to observe your pet’s playtime behaviors.
 A dog with low energy is likely to engage in short bursts of play and typically does not initiate playtime.
 Play sessions are not sustained, and a low energy dog tires out quickly.

 A medium-energy dog, on the other hand, tends to jump on you or other animals for attention and initiates interactions.
-This dog can appear pushy in his or her play style, and will readily play a sustained game of chase or tug of war.
+This dog can appear pushy in their playstyle, and will readily play a sustained game of chase or tug of war.

-A high-energy dog will be easy to spot because he or she will always be looking for a playmate.
+A high-energy dog will be easy to spot because they will always be looking for a playmate.
 This pet greets you at the door by jumping and racing around the house and will continue to bring you toys throughout the day and night.
 These pets will continue to play as long as they have a willing partner.

 Another indication of your dog’s energy level is boredom behaviors.
 If your pet has destructive tendencies and is no longer a puppy, chances are that he or she is a medium-to-high energy pet whose exercise requirements are not being met.